projectawakening/builder-examples/item-trade/readme.md

 ```
 This will create the on-chain SSU, fuel it, bring it online, and deposit some items into inventory and players ephemeral inventory so they can be traded in exchange for the ERC20 token.

+This will also transfer some ERC20 tokens to the item trade contract so that there is enough balance to sell to players in exchange for an item.

 ### Step 3: Configure Item Seller
 To configure which items should be sold and purchased in return for the ERC20 token, run: